WanderingStar/WanderingStar.github.io/_posts/2016-03-16-glossy-generic-factories.markdown

 This time we're going to take a step back and use generics to abstract out the Factory...

-We'll start off with a protocol that looks a lot like Decodable.
-There's probably a way to use Decodable, but I couldn't get the operators working properly.
+We'll start off with a protocol that looks a lot like Gloss's `Decodable`.
+It would be nice to be able to use `Decodable` directly, but I couldn't get the operators working [properly](#why-not-decodable).

 {% highlight swift %}
 protocol Makeable {